View Idalia Gonzalez's Obituary on themonitor.com and share memories

 |

-She is survived by three sons, Juan M. (Esther) Gonzalez, Jose A. (Angela) Gonzalez & Doroteo (Maria) Gonzalez two daughters, Maria E. (Jose) Lopez & Norma I. (Juan) Leija all of Mission; 18 grandchildren and 12 great-grandchildren.
+She is survived by sons, Juan M. (Esther) Gonzalez, Jose A. (Angela) Gonzalez, Doroteo (Maria) Gonzalez, daughters, Maria E. (Jose) Lopez & Norma I. (Juan) Leija 18 Grandchildren & 12 Great-Grandchildren.

-Visitation will be held on Monday, November 25, 2019 from 3:00 pm to 9:00 pm at Flores Funeral Home Chapel in Mission with a Holy Rosary being recited a 7: 00 pm.
-Funeral Mass will be celebrated at 10:00 am on Tuesday, November 26, 2019 at Our Lady of Guadalupe Catholic Church in Mission with interment to follow to San Jose Cemetery in Abram.
+Funeral mass will be held at 10:00 am, Today, Tuesday, November 26, 2019 at Our Lady of Guadalupe Catholic Church in Mission with interment to follow at San Jose Cemetery in Abram.

-Funeral arrangements have been entrusted to the care of Flores Funeral Home in Mission
+Funeral arrangements are entrusted to the care of Flores Funeral Home in Mission.